KevinWang94/KevinWang94.github.io/_posts/2016-06-20-SovietSatellites6.md

 From the border, we drove to our first city, Samarkand.
 We were welcomed at dinner with, what else, vodka.
 The restaurant also had live music, with various groups getting up to dance, from older women to a band of high school guys.
-It was definitely more raucous than I expected given Ramadan, more on this later.
+It was definitely more raucous than I expected given Ramadan.
 Here's a bad picture of some of the dancing:

 ![](https://dl.dropboxusercontent.com/s/pyycpcegqc8ytue/P6120119.JPG?dl=0)